 Piano restoration is exciting and rewarding work.
 We have our hands on each part of the transformation, and get to watch the piano progress from the proverbial ugly duckling to a gleaming swan.
 For us, restoring vintage pianos is not a job, its a vocation.

 In 2010, we were contacted to be part of the television show Extreme Makeover, Home Edition.
-Although we did not restore a piano for the episode, we did advise the stars on creative use of a vintage upright to add music-themed furniture to the home.
+Although we did not restore a piano for the episode, we did advise the stars on creative use of a vintage upright to add one-of-a-kind, beautiful, music-themed furniture to the home.